openvinotoolkit/openvino/docs/dev/build.md

 ld: symbol(s) not found for architecture x86_64
 clang: error: linker command failed with exit code 1 (use -v to see invocation)
 ```
-Disable its usage in cmake or totally remove such library from the system (e.g. `brew uninstall opencv`), because it's pure arm64 and cannot be used to compile x86_64 binaries.
+Disable its usage in cmake or completely remove such library from the system (e.g. `brew uninstall opencv`), because it's pure arm64 and cannot be used to compile x86_64 binaries.

-> **NOTE**: using such way OpenVINO Intel CPU plugin can be cross-compiled, because MYRIAD plugin cannot be linked against `arm64` version of `libusb`
+> **NOTE**: By using such way, the OpenVINO Intel CPU plugin can be cross-compiled, because MYRIAD plugin cannot be linked against `arm64` version of `libusb`

 Or you have to explicitly find / compile x86_64 (or even `universal2`) dependencies by yourself and pass it to OpenVINO cmake scripts.
 E.g. compile oneTBB using additional option `-DCMAKE_OSX_ARCHITECTURES="x86_64;arm64"`, install and then set `export TBBROOT=<universal oneTBB install root>` which will be used by OpenVINO.